 - Follow-up appointments

-Medicare rebates may apply in medically indicated cases, such as post-massive weight loss, where excess skin causes functional problems, or post-partum.
+Medicare rebates may apply in medically indicated cases, such as after significant weight loss where excess skin causes functional issues, or for postpartum patients.
 Private health insurance may also assist with hospital costs.
+Eligibility should be discussed with our team.

 - Over 20 years of surgical experience